Blind shipping: what is it and how can it benefit your business?

 If a customer has a problem with a product or shipment, resolving the issue may require more complex communication as you coordinate between your supplier and the customer.
 Having an efficient blind shipment return process can also minimize potential frustrations.

-Bottom line, just make sure there’s clear communication between you, your supplier, and the fulfillment center to ensure smooth blind shipment operations.
+Key Takeaway: Clear communication between you, your supplier, and the fulfillment center is essential for smooth blind shipment operations.
+Establish protocols for handling customer service issues before they arise.

 How to implement blind shipping